Intelligent Sailing Model for Open Sea Navigation: Numerical Experiments

 \paragraph{Illustrative encounter situations} First, we investigate the effectiveness of the \ac{ism} on three illustrative situations reflecting three situations where the \waypointadaption{} generates \adaptivewaypoints{} as conceptually described in Fig.~\ref{fig:waypointadaption}.
 Fig.~\ref{fig:illustative-results-plots} displays the observed trajectories and control input.
 The \ac{ism} vessels track their \adaptivewaypoints{} closely except when sharp turns are required, e.g., at $t_1$ in the head-on situation.
 The reason for the deviation is that the vessel dynamics do not allow for too sharp turns.
 In particular, we observe in the control inputs that give-way vessels are slowing down and turning after time steps with a waypoint list adaption, e.g., $t_1$ in head-on.
 Note that for the head-on encounter, the two vessels produce exactly the same control input.
 If the \ac{ism} vessel is a stand-on vessel, the control input is zero since it has to keep its course and speed.
 Overall, Fig.~\ref{fig:illustative-results-plots} shows a coherent and rule-compliant behavior of \ac{ism} vessels in the three encounter situations specified on the \ac{colregs}.

-\paragraph{\ac{ism} only} To stress-test the \ac{ism}, we evaluate it on 2000 safety-critical traffic situations where the shortest paths between initial states and goal waypoints of the vessels are crossing each other.
+\paragraph{\ac{ism} only} To test the \ac{ism} at scale, we evaluate it on 2000 safety-critical traffic situations where the shortest paths between initial states and goal waypoints of the vessels are crossing each other.
 The results are presented in Table~\ref{tab:largescaleresults}.
 The \ac{ism} vessels never collide and reach the goal in about $98 \%$.
 The traffic rule compliance of the sailed trajectories is $95 \%$ for the container ship and $85 \%$ for the tanker.
 Note that this lower traffic rule compliance for the tanker is mainly due to the lower compliance with the give-way crossing rule $R_3$.
 We investigated this in detail and observed that the tanker would require a longer maneuver time $t_\mathrm{maneuver}$ due to its lower control input bounds.
 If we extend the maneuver time by $\SI{15}{\second}$, the rule compliance with $R_3$ increases to $98 \%$ and the conjunction of all rules to $92 \%$.
-Additionally, the low-level \ac{mpc} can keep the container ship closer to the desired path than the tanker, which is due to better maneuverability.
-The similar average for the yaw for both vessel types is due to the vessels maneuvering straight for a significant part of the trajectories.
-Yet, the higher standard deviation and higher average acceleration for the container ship arises from its better maneuverability.
+For the control metrics, i.e., position deviation, acceleration, and yaw, the low-level \ac{mpc} can keep the container ship closer to the desired path than the tanker, which is due to its better maneuverability.
+The similar average for yaw for the two vessel types is due to the vessels maneuvering straight for a significant part of their trajectories.
+Yet, the higher standard deviation and higher average acceleration for the container ship arise from its better maneuverability.
 Generally, the results highlight the effectiveness of the \ac{ism} with its high goal-reaching rate and rule-compliant collision avoidance and the transferability between different vessel types.
+Lastly, we conduct a brief sensitivity analysis for the tanker with respect to the crossing parallel distance $d_{c,2}$ by setting it to $3l$ and $5l$.
+Increasing $d_{c,2}$ leads to less goal reaching, $98.2 \%$ and $97.4 \%$, respectively, and lower average position deviation, $61.59 \unit{\meter}$ and $59.01 \unit{\meter}$, while the rule compliance percentages do not change.